 Depending on whether someone is in an early or more advanced stage of memory loss, some activities may be more suitable than others.

-Sensory stimulation activities can include:
+Sensory stimulation activities for adults:

 - Interacting with reminiscent objects that the resident doesn’t usually have access to

 - Giving a gentle hand massage